 I am also a Registered Clinical Counsellor in BC (#12547).

-I am a member of the Vancouver based Western Branch of the Canadian Psychoanalytic Society (WBCPS), teach in the branch Extension Program which offers seminars to mental health professionals in the community and have served in a number of administrative capacities within the local and national organisations (WBCPS Vice-President 2007-2009; President 2009-2011; Treasurer 2011-2013; National Treasurer of the Canadian Psychoanalytic Society 2011-2013; Chair WBCPS Scientific Program Committee 2017-2019 and Local Organizing Chair, CPS National Congress 2019).
+I am clinical faculty in the Department of Psychiatry, UBC since 2014 and a member of the Vancouver based Western Branch of the Canadian Psychoanalytic Society (WBCPS), teach in the branch Extension Program which offers seminars to mental health professionals in the community and have served in a number of administrative capacities within the local and national organisations (WBCPS Vice-President 2007-2009; President 2009-2011; Treasurer 2011-2013; National Treasurer of the Canadian Psychoanalytic Society 2011-2013; Local Organizing Chair, CPS National Congress 2019); Chair WBCPS Scientific Program Committee 2017-ongoing; and member of the WBCPS Outreach Committee which collaborates with Simon Fraser University Institute for the Humanities).